Suunto D5 Wrist Dive Computer Review

 The dive computer can be connected to your PC via a USB cable.
 The battery is also rechargeable and can be connected via a USB cable to your PC when you need to charge it.

 It also has some great wireless connectivity features.
 It can be synced to the Suunto app via Bluetooth, which opens up an entire world of diving for you because this app is a social media platform of sorts for divers.

 Once your watch and app are synced, you can download your dive data onto your smart device and create a dive log and have a complete record saved on your device.
 There’s even an option that allows your friends to watch your dive and “like” or comment on it.

 Suunto even has support videos online to help you figure out the entire process easier.

 Apart from all the essentials, the Suunto D5 has a number of extra features that can make your dive as comfortable as possible:

 The watch has a built-in compass so that you can navigate where you’re headed without having to carry any more extra baggage.

 Ascent Rate Control

 Ideally, divers should ascend slowly to allow the compressed gases to escape their bodies without forming gas bubbles and causing decompression sickness.
-The Suunto computers allow for a maximum ascending speed of 10 meters (32 feet) per minute.
+The Suunto computers (like the Suunto Zoop Novo in this review) allow for a maximum ascending speed of 10 meters (32 feet) per minute.
 If the diver ascends at a rate faster than this, the watch will vibrate to let the diver know that they should stop for a bit.
 It will also let them know how long to stop for and when to resume their ascent.

 One of the major uses of a dive watch is to guide you on when to make decompression stops.
 The factory setting of the Suunto D5 is designed to include decompression stops in any dive deeper than 20 meters (65.5 feet).
 If you feel like you’re experienced enough to manage on your own, you can manually turn this feature off in the settings.